 - 1) Connect the wire leads to the horn terminals with the two screws previously removed: CTW201A22 wire to positive terminal, CTW201B22 wire to negative terminal. - 2) Insert the horn in the mount bracket and install the knurled nut previously removed (hand tighten only). - 3) Connect the battery (ref.
 AMM Ch.
-24-30-01). - 4) Conduct the takeoff trim warning functional test on page 27.4.
+24-30-01). - 4) Conduct the Takeoff Trim Warning Functional Test procedure (below).

 - 1) Verify the plate assembly and roller switch are securely fastened to the pedestal side wall.
 Check the switch for damage or wear.
 Replace the switch if damaged. - 2) Check the wiring connections to the switch and horn.
 Verify the connections are secure and there is no signs of chafing or damage.
-Repair or replace any damaged wires or wire terminals. - 3) Verify the horn is securely mounted to the mount plate. - 4) Verify that the pitch trim control wheel rotates freely without any excessive drag.
+Repair or replace any damaged wires or wire terminals. - 3) Verify the horn is securely mounted to the mount plate. - Verify that the pitch trim control wheel rotates freely without any excessive drag.